Pseduo-Random and de Bruijn Array Codes: Introduction

 \begin{theorem} Every factor $k$ of $2^n-1$ which is not a factor of any number $2^\ell -1$, where $\ell < n$, occurs as an exponent of a zero factor which corresponds to an irreducible polynomial of degree $n$.
 There are $\frac{\phi (k)}{n}$ irreducible polynomials that correspond to zero factors with exponent $k$, where $\phi$ is the Euler totient function. \end{theorem}

-It is an open intriguing problem to find new zero factors with new parameters or zero factors with the same set of parameters, but not obtained from Theorems~\ref{thm:zero_irreduc},~\ref{thm:zero_prod_irreduc}, and~\ref{thm:param_zero}.
+It is an open intriguing problem to find new zero factors with new parameters or zero factors with the same set of parameters, but not obtained from Theorems~\ref{thm:zero_irreduc},~\ref{thm:zero_prod_irreduc}, or~\ref{thm:param_zero}.
 The goal of this paper is to discuss two-dimensional generalizations of zero factors and perfect factors.
 These two-dimensional generalizations will be called pseudo-random array codes and de Bruijn array codes, respectively.
+They are motivated from both practical an theoretical point of views.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:preliminaries} we present the basic definitions and results for the arrays that will be considered in this work.
 A construction for two-dimensional pseudo-random array codes will be given in Section~\ref{sec:PR_array_codes}.
 The construction is based on the folding of one-dimensional sequences into appropriate arrays.
 Sufficient and necessary conditions that the folding will form the required arrays will be discussed.
 Two-dimensional perfect-maps codes will be discussed in Section~\ref{sec:2Dperfect_factor}.
 These arrays can be viewed as two-dimensional perfect factors.
-Two direct constructions for such arrays will be presented in this section as well as a few recursive constructions.
+Direct constructions for such arrays will be presented in this section as well as a few recursive constructions.
 Section~\ref{sec:conclusion} includes a conclusion and future work.
+For lack of space many results were given with no proof.